ch-yousafali/sir-ka-mood.ai/Readme.md

 Sir Kamood is a dark-themed web app where students enter their exam marks and get **one AI-generated conspiracy theory** about why their professor gave them those marks.
 Funny, personal, and Urdu-English mixed (Roman Urdu).
 It also generates formal appeal letters with the student's name, roll number, and department (CHEP).

 Built with Flask + OpenRouter AI.
 Apple-inspired clean UI.
-Zero emojis.

 ---